"Do it for Babydog" vaccine lottery didn't get the job done

 “We were trying to be proactively seeking people that would need the vaccination,” she said.

-With nearly 24% of Hancock County residents 65 years of age or older, the county made getting vaccinations to seniors as easy as possible.
+With nearly 24 percent of Hancock County residents 65 or older, the county made getting vaccinations to seniors as easy as possible.
 They set up multiple vaccination sites as quickly as possible and provided transportation where they could.
 They even went as far as to have nurses show up at people’s houses.
 They placed ads in local papers and aired TV and radio spots.
 And they recruited a local nurse with deep community ties to help spread the word.

 Kathy Dray teaches nursing classes through the local career center and worked in local health care for four decades.
 She also went to high school with Huff.